czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 date: 2018-10-12
 ---

-One interesting facet of the Tabula Muris data is the fact that we have data from the same samples using two different technologies: microfluidic droplet-based 3’-end counting using the 10x genomics platform, and FACS-based full-length transcript analysis with Smart-Seq2.
-Both platforms have advantages: droplets let us rapidly profile thousands of cells, but Smart-Seq2 tends to recover more genes per cell and can be sequenced to higher depth.
+In the Tabula Muris study, we performed single-cell RNA sequencing on tissues from many mice using two different technologies: microfluidic droplet-based 3’-end counting on the 10x genomics platform, and FACS-based full-length transcript analysis with Smart-Seq2.
+Both platforms have advantages: droplets let us easily profile thousands of cells while Smart-Seq2 recovers more genes per cell and provides full-length transcripts.

-Our dataset provides us with the opportunity to compare the advantages of these technologies on a relatively level playing field.
-For a more comprehensive discussion of this topic, you can check out the [paper](https://doi.org/10.1038/s41586-018-0590-4).
-In this post we'll delve a little deeper into one particular question and see what it can teach us about how the data are generated.
+This provides us with an opportunity to compare the views of gene expression provided by these two technologies on cells from the same mice.
+For a comprehensive discussion of this topic, you can check out the [paper](https://doi.org/10.1038/s41586-018-0590-4).
+In this post we'll try to get a quantitative understanding of the processes that generate single-cell sequencing data by comparing simulations to the experimental data.

 ```python